qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/database.rst

      - [file]

        Default: ``[Save to temporary file]``
      - Specify where to store the GeoPackage file.
-One of
+One of:

        .. include:: ../algs_include.rst
           :start-after: **file_output_types**